 Saturday, July 7, 2018

-The Kazan effect?
-I don’t know.
-But as Jonathan Wilson wrote, “In years to come, when this stadium is a crumbling white elephant, they will sit in almost empty stands, hear the wind whisper across the marsh that surrounds it and believe what they hear is the ghosts of giants.
-In three games Kazan has claimed the winners of 11 World Cups”.
+Jonathan Wilson’s words about Kazan will surely echo through the ages: “In years to come when this stadium is a crumbling white elephant, they will sit in almost empty stands, hear the wind whisper across the marsh that surrounds it, and believe what they hear are the ghosts of giants.
+In three games, Kazan has claimed the winners of 11 World Cups.”
+The ghosts of footballing greatness lingered in the air, but for some, the spectre of failure overshadowed the hallowed turf.

 Unlucky Brazil?